-- Serious penalties.
 The penalties for corruption offences can be severe.
-In most jurisdictions, such penalties for individuals may include several years' imprisonment and heavy fines.
-For companies, the criminal penalty will normally be a substantial fine and possible debarment from public sector work.
+In most jurisdictions, such penalties for individuals may include several years’ imprisonment and heavy fines.
+For organisations, the criminal penalty will normally be a substantial fine and possible debarment from public sector work.
 Involvement in corruption now presents a real risk of harsh punishment for both individuals and organisations.

 For further information on criminal liability, see Liability for Corruption.

-Serious financial loss.
-As it becomes more acknowledged that corruption must be prevented and penalised, so governments, funders, project owners, competitors, and employers will become less tolerant of corruption.
-There is, therefore, an increasing tendency for these parties to adopt stronger measures against corruption.
+As it becomes more acknowledged that corruption must be prevented and penalised, so governments, funders, project owners, competitors, and employers have become less tolerant of corruption.
+There is, therefore, an increasing tendency for these parties to adopt stronger commercial or financial measures against corruption.
 Such measures can have a significant adverse financial impact on individuals and organisations involved in corruption, and may include the following:

 - Termination of corrupt contracts.
 A contract which has been obtained through corruption is often either void, or can be terminated, and this can have significant financial consequences.
-For example, if a party pays a bribe to win a contract, or submits fraudulent data with its tender, and if the project owner discovers the corruption, it is possible that the project owner will terminate the contract (if it has already been awarded to the corrupt party).
+For example, if a contractor pays a bribe to win a contract, or submits fraudulent data with its tender, and if the project owner discovers the corruption, it is possible that the project owner will terminate the contract (if it has already been awarded to the contractor).

-- Reputational damage for companies.
-The increasing attention given to corruption issues and the growing desire for ethical investment means that companies which are associated with corruption (even where there has been no conviction) may suffer in terms of share value and may also find that they are increasingly considered to be undesirable business partners.
-It may also mean that the company may find it more difficult to win work, raise financing, and employ good staff.
+- Reputational damage for organisations.
+The increasing attention given to corruption issues, and the growing desire for ethical business, means that organisations which are associated with corruption (even where there has been no conviction) may suffer in terms of share value, and may also find that they are increasingly considered to be undesirable business partners.
+It may also mean that the organisation may find it more difficult to win work, raise financing, and employ good staff.

 - Reputational damage for individuals.
-Involvement by an individual in corruption may irreparably damage an individual's reputation.
-Companies are paying increasing attention to their own reputation and consequently to corporate social responsibility, and are therefore increasingly unlikely to employ an individual who has been involved in corruption.
+Involvement by an individual in corruption may irreparably damage an individual’s reputation.
+Organisations are paying increasing attention to their own reputation, and to corporate social responsibility, and are therefore increasingly unlikely to employ an individual who has been involved in corruption.

 - Dismissal of individuals from employment.
-The growing trend of anti-corruption requirements by governments, funders and project owners has the effect that employers must now be seen to be imposing stricter disciplinary measures against employees who have been involved in corruption.
-It is becoming more common for an officer or employee of a company to be dismissed from employment because of involvement in corruption.
-A company may prefer to lose an employee rather than damage its business.
+Organisations are imposing stricter disciplinary measures against employees who have been involved in corruption.
+It is becoming more common for an officer or employee of an organisation to be dismissed from employment because of involvement in corruption.
+An organisation may prefer to lose an employee rather than damage its business or reputation.

-- Disciplinary action against individual members by professional associations.
-Professional associations are becoming more conscious of their duty to deter corruption by their members, and may impose fines on, or suspend or disqualify from practice, members who have engaged in corruption.
+- Disciplinary action against individual members by professional institutions.
+Professional institutions are becoming more conscious of their duty to deter corruption by their members, and may impose fines on, or suspend or disqualify from practice, members who have engaged in corruption.

-- Litigation against individuals and companies for losses caused by corruption.
-Significant financial loss can be caused to a company which is the victim of corruption.
+- Litigation against individuals and organisations for losses caused by corruption.
+Significant financial loss can be caused to an organisation which is the victim of corruption.
 For example:

 - a tenderer which loses a tender because of bribery by a competitor may lose both the cost of submitting its tender and the potential profits from the contract;

-- a contractor against whom a project owner submits a fraudulent claim (which is then approved by a corrupt certifier) may lose its own claim and have to pay the project owner's fraudulent claim.
+- a contractor against whom a project owner submits a fraudulent claim (which is then approved by a corrupt certifier) may have to pay the project owner’s fraudulent claim.

 For further information on financial loss caused by corruption, see Cost of Corruption.

 Corruption in relation to public sector projects usually involves bribery and/or fraud being perpetrated against a government body.
-It is, therefore, the taxpayer that ultimately pays for this corruption (through additional taxes or lost services).
+It is, therefore, the public that ultimately pays for this corruption (through additional taxes or lost services).
 This corrupt activity can occur in a number of ways:

 - Needless, unviable or over-designed projects.
-The most blatant type of corruption occurs where a project is commissioned which is not necessary, or which is unviable or over-designed, and the main purpose of which is to act as a vehicle for corruptly channeling government funds into the private accounts of government officers and their associates.
+A project may be commissioned which is not necessary, or which is unviable or over-designed, and the main purpose of which is to act as a vehicle for corruptly channeling public funds into the private accounts of government officers and their associates.
 In such cases, the initial corruption in conceiving or over-designing the project may rest with the responsible government official and the consultant designer.
 However, where a contractor takes on such a project while aware or suspicious that the project is corrupt from inception, the contractor may also become implicated in the corruption.
 The ultimate wasted costs in respect of this project are borne by the public.